guilliharold/passcraft-education/README.md

 4. Print and hand the slip directly to the student.

 > This workflow replaces handwritten notes or unencrypted emails when communicating a new password to a student.

 ---

-## Benefits for IT Support Technicians

-**Faster password resets** — Generate a strong, policy-compliant password in seconds during a helpdesk visit or classroom support call.
-No need to think one up on the spot or reuse weak defaults.

-**Printable hand-off slip** — The print slip gives you a clean, professional way to communicate a new password to a student without writing it on a sticky note or sending it in plain text over email or a messaging platform.

-**Consistent password quality** — Every generated password follows the same Word + Word + Number + Symbol formula, guaranteeing a minimum length of 12+ characters with uppercase, lowercase, numeric, and special character coverage — meeting most school system password policies out of the box.

-**No account or login required** — PassCraft runs as a plain HTML file.
-There's nothing to install, no credentials to manage, and no vendor relationship to maintain.
-Open it and it works.

-**Works on restricted networks** — Because PassCraft runs entirely client-side, it functions on air-gapped or tightly filtered school networks where access to external tools is blocked.

-**Session history for batch resets** — When resetting passwords for a whole class or year group, the History tab keeps the last 12 generated values in view so you can refer back without re-generating.

----

-## Benefits for Administrators

-**Privacy-safe by design** — No passwords, usernames, or personal data ever leave the browser.
-There is no server, no API, no analytics, and no third-party dependencies at runtime.
-This makes PassCraft straightforward to approve under school privacy policies and relevant data protection legislation (e.g. the Australian Privacy Act, GDPR).

-**Zero infrastructure cost** — PassCraft is three static files (`index.html`, `style.css`, `script.js`).
-It can be hosted on an existing intranet, a shared network drive, a staff portal, or simply opened directly from a USB drive.
-There are no hosting fees, no SLAs, and no vendor lock-in.

-**Supports digital literacy outcomes** — The built-in Learn tab aligns with digital citizenship and online safety curriculum goals.
-Deploying PassCraft gives teachers a ready-made, interactive resource for password safety education without requiring additional software.

-**Auditable and open** — The entire codebase is plain HTML, CSS, and JavaScript with no minification or obfuscation.
-IT staff and administrators can read, verify, and modify every line.
-There are no black boxes.

-**Customisable for school branding** — The word banks, patterns, colour scheme, and print slip text can all be edited directly in the source files to match school branding or local password policy requirements.

-**Reduces support ticket volume** — When students understand how to create strong, memorable passwords themselves (guided by the four patterns), they are less likely to forget them — reducing the frequency of password reset requests to the helpdesk.

----